 Fort Scott National Historic Site (Kansas)

-New River Gorge National River (West Virginia)
+New River Gorge National Park and Preserve (West Virginia)

 Explore More – Which famous member of the Corps of Discovery visited the national armory in Harpers Ferry in 1803 before heading to the Pacific Ocean?